| |

 despite their seemingly aggressive nature many of these songs have almost a

 drowsy feel to them.
-I can kind of appreciate what the band were trying to do
+One can kind of appreciate what the band were trying to do

 with this release, but quite honestly, there are a lot more exciting albums